Meyran Kraus

 Return to Meyran Kraus Index

 Shakespeare's 76th sonnet anagrammed into a paraphrase (up to a point), its theme being the Baconian controversy.
 In the argument over the authorship of Shakespeare's works, one of the 'real' authors that was suggested was Sir Francis Bacon, an English philosopher and essayist.
-The anagram is not only written from Bacon's point of view, but contains 2 further clues.
-Can you find them?
+The anagram is not only written from Bacon's point of view, but contains 2 further constraints: a simple acrostic spelling out SIR FRANCIS BACON, and a relevant quote by Bacon himself, revealed when reading down every 4th word of the anagram's lines: "Nothing doth more hurt in a state than that cunning men pass for wise."

 Shakespeare's Seventy-Sixth Sonnet